• Skip to primary navigation

 • Use a non-stick pan to make sure our polenta doesn't stick while frying.

-The polenta can be made up to two days ahead of time and stored in the refrigerator covered with plastic wrap.
+Make Ahead - The polenta can be made up to two days ahead of time and stored in a bowl in the refrigerator, covered with plastic wrap.
 When you are ready to serve, cut into the desired shape, fry, and serve with your desired toppings.

 Recipe